-- 7.4.2.5 The TEST SPONSOR shall assure that all STORAGE DEVICES that comprise the FORMATTED CAPACITY are accessed at some time during the ACTIVE TEST. - 7.4.2.6 Table 7-5 defines the sequence of test phases, and their associated IO profiles, for this test. - 7.4.2.7 Each IO stream shall issue a sequence of IO requests matching the IO profile defined for the current test phase in Table 7-5. - 7.4.2.8 The ACTIVE TEST is composed of a set of test phases, which shall be executed as an uninterrupted sequence, in the order presented in Table 7-5. - 7.4.2.9 Within the ACTIVE TEST, each test phase shall begin when the first request from its IO streams is issued by the benchmark driver. - 7.4.2.10 Within the ACTIVE TEST, each test phase shall last for a minimum of 40 minutes, comprised of a minimum of 10 minutes to establish stability (see Error!
-Reference source not found.) and a 30 minute MEASUREMENT INTERVAL.
-The test sponsor shall use the final 30 minutes of the phase as the MEASUREMENT INTERVAL for the purposes of calculating the AVERAGE POWER and OPERATIONS RATE for that phase. - 7.4.2.11 During a given test phase, the following data shall be collected at successive 1 minute intervals: - Number of IOs issued; - AVERAGE RESPONSE TIME to complete an IO, RTA (60) (see 7.3.15), reported to a precision of 1mSec; - The size in bytes of each IO issued; - AVERAGE POWER, PAi(60), (see 0); - OPERATIONS RATE, Oi(60) (see 7.3.17). - 7.4.2.12 Each test phase execution shall satisfy the following conditions in order to be considered valid: - The access pattern supplied by the benchmark driver shall match the IO profile selected for the test phase from Table 7-5. - All IOs issued in a test phase complete successfully;
+- 7.4.2.7 Each IO stream shall issue a sequence of IO requests matching the IO profile defined for the current test phase in Table 12. - 7.4.2.8 The ACTIVE TEST is composed of a set of test phases, which shall be executed as an uninterrupted sequence, in the order presented in Table 12. - 7.4.2.9 Within the ACTIVE TEST, each test phase shall begin when the first request from its IO streams is issued by the benchmark driver. - 7.4.2.10 Within the ACTIVE TEST, each test phase shall last for a minimum of 40 minutes, comprised of a minimum of 10 minutes to establish stability (see 7.3.14) and a 30 minute MEASUREMENT INTERVAL.
+The test sponsor shall use the final 30 minutes of the phase as the MEASUREMENT INTERVAL for the purposes of calculating the AVERAGE POWER and OPERATIONS RATE for that phase. - 7.4.2.11 During a given test phase, the following data shall be collected at successive 1 minute intervals: - Number of IOs issued; - AVERAGE RESPONSE TIME to complete an IO, RTA,(60) (see 7.3.15), reported to a precision of 1mSec;

-- The EPP (60) shall be stable (see 7.3.17 and Error!
-Reference source not found.), based on the 1-minute data collected according to 7.4.2.11, prior to the start of the MEASUREMENT INTERVAL and shall remain stable throughout the MEASUREMENT INTERVAL. - Each RTAi(60) within the MEASUREMENT INTERVAL, shall not exceed 80 mS; - RTA,(1800), based on the MEASUREMENT INTERVAL, shall not exceed 30 mS... - 7.4.2.13 All COM functionality active during the CAPACITY OPTIMIZATION TEST (see 7.5.3.2) shall be active during the ACTIVE TEST.
+- The size in bytes of each IO issued; - AVERAGE POWER, PAi(60) (see 7.3.16); - OPERATIONS RATE, Oi(60) (see 7.3.17). - 7.4.2.12 Each test phase execution shall satisfy the following conditions in order to be considered valid: - The access pattern supplied by the benchmark driver shall match the IO profile selected for the test phase from Table 12. - All IOs issued in a test phase complete successfully; - The EPP1(60) shall be stable (see 7.3.17 and 7.3.18), based on the 1-minute data collected according to 7.4.2.11, prior to the start of the MEASUREMENT INTERVAL and shall remain stable throughout the MEASUREMENT INTERVAL. - Each RTA2(60) within the MEASUREMENT INTERVAL, shall not exceed 80 mS; - RTA1(1800), based on the MEASUREMENT INTERVAL, shall not exceed 30 mS. - 7.4.2.13 All COM functionality active during the CAPACITY OPTIMIZATION TEST (see 7.5.3.2) shall be active during the ACTIVE TEST.

-- 7.4.3.1 The READY IDLE TEST shall begin immediately following the ACTIVE TEST. - 7.4.3.2 No FOREGROUND IO shall be initiated on the SUT during the READY IDLE TEST other than that required to satisfy the instrumentation requirements in Error!
-Reference source not found. - 7.4.3.3 AVERAGE POWER for this test phase is known as $PA{R}(60)$ , as defined by Equation 7-3. - 7.4.3.4 The test sponsor may select the duration of the READY IDLE TEST, provided it is at least than two hours.
+- 7.4.3.1 The READY IDLE TEST shall begin immediately following the ACTIVE TEST. - 7.4.3.2 No FOREGROUND IO shall be initiated on the SUT during the READY IDLE TEST other than that required to satisfy the instrumentation requirements in 7.3.5. - 7.4.3.3 AVERAGE POWER for this test phase is known as $PA{Rl}(60)$ , as defined by Equation 7-3. - 7.4.3.4 The test sponsor may select the duration of the READY IDLE TEST, provided it is at least than two hours.
 The TEST SPONSOR shall use the final two hours of the test as the MEASUREMENT INTERVAL for the purposes of calculating the AVERAGE POWER.

-This sub-clause defines qualitative heuristics for validating the existence and activation of COMS that are present on the SUT.
+This sub-clause defines qualitative heuristics for validating the existence and activation of COMs that are present on the SUT.
 Each heuristic is a simple pass/fail test, intended to verify the presence and activation of a particular capacity optimization method.